-The superannuation contributions surcharge is levied on notional surchargeable contributions calculated by the Plan's actuary in relation to periods from 21 August 1996 onwards.
+The superannuation contributions surcharge is levied on notional surchargeable contributions calculated by the Plan's actuary in relation to periods from 21 August 1996 until 1 July 2005 (when surcharge was abolished, refer to Note 2(o) for additional detail).
 The Australian Taxation Office (ATO) assesses the amount of the surcharge based upon each member's adjusted taxable income and level of surchargeable contributions and periodically sends grouped assessments to the Plan.
 The liability to pay the surcharge rests with the holder of the surchargeable contributions at the time the surcharge assessment is received from the ATO.